 When the wind is just right, there’s nothing better than Misery Bay on a hot Upper Peninsula day.
 Clear, blue water as far as the eye can see!
-In the Keweenaw, Great Sand Bay is a gorgeous spot (with decent public bathrooms).
+In the Keweenaw, Great Sand Bay is a gorgeous spot (with new public restrooms).

 What is summer without fresh-picked berries?
 We pick strawberries at Ohtonen’s, Crane’s, and Niemela Farms, and blueberries at Gierke Blueberry Farm (all located in Chassell).

-600+ acres to ride, hike, run, or ski at the Michigan Tech Trails adjacent to the University’s campus.
+600+ acres to ride, hike, run, or ski at the Michigan Tech Trails adjoining campus.